6 Free Ways to Make the Most of Your Time in Chicago

 It also boasts a fifth-floor ceiling fashioned out of 1.6 million pieces of Tiffany Favrile glass.
 Retail staples such as FootLocker, Urban Outfitters and T.J.
 Maxx also line the street.

-Meanwhile, the appropriately named Magnificent Mile dazzles both with its beauty and luxury offerings.
+Meanwhile, the appropriately named Magnificent Mile dazzles with both its beauty and luxury offerings.
 It contains the Water Tower and Pumping Station (which helped fight the Great Chicago Fire in 1871), as well as the Chicago Tribune Tower and the astonishingly ornate Wrigley building.

 Then there’s the shopping, with high-end retailers such as Gucci, Montblanc, Chanel and Louis Vuitton.
 You don’t have to part with a penny to enjoy some delectable window shopping.